Sex trafficking: Canada

-While there are no organizations in Canada focused exclusively on ending sex trafficking in Canada, The Canadian Centre to End Human Trafficking (CCEHT) is the only nationally coordinated effort focused on ending human trafficking more broadly in a Canadian context.
-The CCEHT aims to organize collective action and systemic change in Canada.
+The Canadian Centre to End Human Trafficking (CCEHT) is a nationally coordinated effort focused on ending human trafficking in Canada through collective action and systemic change.
 The organization works with other nonprofits, businesses, and stakeholders to establish what the best practices are, and ensure that no duplicate efforts are happening due to miscommunications between various actors.
 The CCEHT also provides services for survivors of sex trafficking in helping them return to society.
 Many other organizations in Canada aim to reduce sex trafficking as one of several objectives.
 Initiatives exist at federal, provincial and municipal levels.
 Covenant House Toronto leads a national campaign called Traffick Stop.
 Traffick Stop helps people develop skills to recognize the indicators of sex trafficking.
 This campaign aims to inform Canadians about the existence of sex trafficking in Canada and its prevalence.